waiwera/waiwera/doc/user/import.rst

 Importing meshes
 ================

 Simulation meshes in the MULgrid geometry format may be imported into ExodusII or GMSH format, suitable for Waiwera, using the PyTOUGH ``mulgrid`` object's ``write_mesh()`` method.
-For more details, refer to the PyTOUGH user guide [Crou18]_.
+For more details, refer to the PyTOUGH `user guide <https://pytough.readthedocs.io/>`_.

 The ``write_mesh()`` method relies on the `meshio <https://pypi.org/project/meshio/>`_ Python library, so this must be installed first.
 The ``meshio`` library can also be used to import other types of mesh files into formats suitable for Waiwera.